aopsahl25/final_project/README.md

 ```
 1,454 feet.
 ```
-Here, we see how algorithmic logic, LLM behavior, and prompt engineering can all come together in LMQL programs to fine-tune program output and efficiently handle complex queries.
+Here, we see how algorithmic logic, LLM behavior, and prompt engineering can all come together in LMQL queries to fine-tune program output and efficiently handle complex queries.

 ## Getting started - LMQL Installation

-LMQL can be installed locally on a user's personal computer.
-This tutorial will walk through example LMQL queries that are run locally from within Python.

-> <span style="color:gray; opacity:0.7;">**Note:** LMQL can also be used via a local instance of a playground IDE.
-Using the playground instance requires the installation of Node.js, which can be done by following the instructions on the [Node.js](https://nodejs.org/en/download/package-manage) website.</span>
+LMQL can be installed locally on a user's personal computer or used via a local instance of a playground IDE.
+Using the playground instance requires the installation of Node.js, which can be done by following the instructions on the [Node.js](https://nodejs.org/en/download/package-manage) website.
+It is important to remember that the playground instance is a possibility for running LMQL, but from now on this tutorial focus on LMQL queries that are implemented and executed directly from within Python.

 To use LMQL in Python, users can import the `lmql` package, run query code with `lmql.run`, or use a decorator `@lmql.query` for LMQL query functions.
 This tutorial will use the `@lmql.query` decorator for Pyton integration.
 The `lmql.run` function is favorable in that it allows users to directly run a string of LMQL code without having to define a function, but this tutorial uses the decorator because of its included support for accessing the surrounding Python environment.

-As seen earlier, the `@lmql.query` decorator uses a piece of LMQL code as a Python function, which can then be called from a user's existing code:
+As seen in previous examples, the `@lmql.query` decorator uses a piece of LMQL code as a Python function, which can then be called from a user's existing code:
 ```
 @lmql.query
 def example2():